hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 ## Move the application to Azure

+1. Open the teamsfx\app.yml file.
+Replace the entire `deploy:` section with the following code.
+These changes take account of the new folder structure and the fact that both add-in and tab files need to be deployed.

+    ```
+    deploy:
+      - name: npmInstallTab
+        uses: cli/runNpmCommand # Run npm command
+        with:
+          workingDirectory: ./tab
+          args: install
+      - name: buildTab
+        uses: cli/runNpmCommand # Run npm command
+        with:
+          workingDirectory: ./tab
+          args: run build --if-present
+      - name: npmInstallAddin
+        uses: cli/runNpmCommand # Run npm command
+        with:
+          workingDirectory: ./add-in
+          args: install
+      - name: buildAddin
+        uses: cli/runNpmCommand # Run npm command
+        with:
+          workingDirectory: ./add-in
+          args: run build --if-present # The add-in's build will copy add-in's dist folder to tab's build folder, so both tab and add-in are deployed.

+      - uses: azureStorage/deploy # Deploy bits to Azure Storage Static Website
+        with:
+          workingDirectory: .
+          distributionPath: ./tab/build # Deploy base folder
+          resourceId: ${{TAB_AZURE_STORAGE_RESOURCE_ID}} # The resource id of the cloud resource to be deployed to
+    ```

 1. In Visual Studio Code open the Teams Toolkit and in the **DEPLOYMENT **section, select **Provision in the cloud** to apply the bicep to Azure.

-1. When provisioning completes, select **Deploy to the cloud** comto deploy your app code to Azure.
+1. When provisioning completes, select **Deploy to the cloud** to deploy your app code to Azure.
 1. Select **View **| **Run** in Visual Studio Code and in the drop down, select one of the following and then Launch Remote (Edge) or Launch Remote (Chrome).
 Press F5 to preview your Teams app.

 ## What’s next